SeldonIO/alibi/docs-gb/api/alibi/explainers/backends/cfrl_base.md

 predict_batches(X: numpy.ndarray, predictor: Callable, batch_size: int) -> numpy.ndarray
 ```

-Predict the classification labels of the input dataset.
-This is performed in batches.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |
 | `X` | `numpy.ndarray` |  | Input to be classified. |